-The remaining components of this product are not found on the following lists: U.S. EPA, U.S. NTP, U.S. OSHA, U.S. NIOSH, GERMAN MAK, IARC, or ACGIH and therefore are neither considered to be nor suspected to be cancercausing agents by these agencies.
+CARCINOGENIC INFORMATION: White Petrolatum is not found on the following lists: U.S. EPA, U.S. NTP, U.S. OSHA, U.S. NIOSH, GERMAN MAK, IARC, or ACGIH and therefore is neither considered to be nor suspected to be a cancer-causing agent by these agencies.

-REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of Zinc Oxide on animal or human reproductive systems.
+REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of this product on animal or human reproductive systems.